nigelredding/act65.github.io/_posts/2016-3-27-NDconvnet.md

 N-D conv would test every possible orientation of a feature, whereas vanilla CNNs learn only orientations of features that are relevant.
 So although a vanilla CNN may have to learn the same feature multipule different times in slightly different orientations, it doesnt have to learn every orientation of a feature.
 Thus saving computations on the forward pass of an image.

 But, having more convolutions would mean we would need less parameters, as each kernerl represents more features.
 Thus less space would be required and we could train the net faster.
+But maybe not faster.

 # Issues, questions and thoughts